LOOP TROLLEY FREQUENTLY ASKED QUESTIONS

 No. Service animals are welcome but pets and other animals are not allowed.

-Unfortunately, we are not able to allow bicycles on the Trolley.
+Unfortunately, we are not able to allow bicycles on the Loop Trolley.
 There is no place to safely park a bicycle on board the vintage vehicles which may filled to standing room only at times.
 Bicycles could fall over during a sudden stop and cause injuries to the cyclist and other Trolley riders.
-You can always park and lock your bicycle at a bicycle rack along the route or in Forest Park and catch the Trolley at the Missouri History Museum for a round trip ride.
+You can always park and lock your bicycle at a bicycle rack along the route or in Forest Park and catch the Loop Trolley at the Missouri History Museum for a round trip ride.

 Does the Loop Trolley have air conditioning?

-Who is running the Loop Trolley now?
+Who operates the Loop Trolley?

 Who can I contact if I don’t see my question listed here?